-Why Should You Replace Silver Amalgam Fillings In My Teeth?
+Why Should I Replace My Silver Amalgam Fillings?

 Replace Amalgam Fillings Darken Teeth

 Replace Amalgam Fillings Can Fracture Teeth

-Although amalgam fillings can provide a long-lasting restoration option, they can possibly cause tooth fractures.
-These types of fillings are made from a mixture of metals that constantly expand and contract with temperature changes in the mouth.
-As a result, this micro expansion and contraction over many years can apply pressure on the surrounding tooth structure.
-This pressure could cause the tooth to weaken over time.
-And a weakened tooth is vulnerable to fractures.
+Although amalgam fillings provide a long-lasting restoration, they sometimes also contribute to tooth fractures.
+In fact, these fillings are a mixture of metals that constantly expands and contracts when temperature changes in the mouth.
+As a result of this micro expansion and contraction over many years, the surrounding tooth structure weakens.
+Not surprisingly, a weakened tooth is more vulnerable to fracture.